India's COVID-19 cases set for new highs as Omicron spreads | Health

 India's COVID-19 cases set for new highs as Omicron spreads

 India's daily COVID-19 cases jumped to 117,100 on Friday, a five-fold increase in a week and on course to overtake its previous infection peak as the fast-spreading Omicron variant replaces Delta in cities.
-Government officials have privately said they are working under the assumption that daily infections will surpass the record of more than 414,000 set in May, given what has happened in countries such as the United States where daily cases recently rose past 1 million.
+Government officials have privately said https://www.reuters.com/world/india/indias-new-covid-19-cases-double-four-days-58097-2022-01-05 they are working under the assumption that daily infections will surpass the record of more than 414,000 set in May, given what has happened in countries, such as the United States where daily cases have risen past 1 million.

 "We will clearly surpass our record shortly and reach a new peak by early February," M.D.
-Gupte, a former director of the state-run National Institute of Epidemiology and an immunization adviser to the government, told Reuters.
-"Given the size of our population, we will report more daily cases than the U.S. But what we have seen is that these cases are much milder, so the need for hospitalisation and oxygen and all that is not picking up."
+Gupte, a former director of the state-run National Institute of Epidemiology and an immunisation adviser to the government, told Reuters.
+"Given the size of our population, we will report more daily cases than the U.S. But what we have seen is that these cases are much more mild, so the need for hospitalisation and oxygen and all that is not picking up."

 He said India's high rate of infection during a previous major wave in April and May, as well as vaccinations, would mean a reduction in the severity of the illness for those infected by the Omicron variant.
-Nearly 70% of Indians had been exposed to the coronavirus by the middle of last year, while an almost equal proportion of adults have been fully vaccinated as of this week.
+Nearly 70% of Indians had been infected with the coronavirus by the middle of last year, according to government serological surveys, while an almost equal proportion of adults have been fully vaccinated as of this week.

+As cases have shot up, the health ministry said that starting from Jan.
+11 arrivals from all countries would have to isolate at home for a week.
+Some 2% of such people would be tested at their port of arrival, and sent to institutional quarantine if found positive for COVID-19.
+Earlier, only all those arriving from countries with a high number of cases had to be mandatorily tested and sent to institutional quarantine if found positive or home quarantine for a week if negative.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)